BRPD corrects, says two-year-old girl in critical condition after being shot in head

 The shooting happened on Harding Boulevard and the female child was driven to the police station for help.

-Morse told WBRZ that a woman thought she saw a relative's stolen car near a McDonald's on Harding Boulevard and attempted to follow the suspect when the suspect got out and shot at her vehicle, striking her two-year-old child in the head.
+Baton Rouge police say the woman thought she saw a relative's stolen car near a McDonald's on Harding Boulevard and attempted to follow the suspect when the suspect got out and shot at her vehicle, striking her two-year-old child in the head.
 The call came in around 2:45 p.m.

+"He got out and specifically shot at them because they were following so close kind of chasing them in the stolen car," Chief T.J.
+Morse said.

 Emergency officials took the child to the hospital in critical condition.
 BRPD officials initially said the child died as a result of their injuries, but corrected their statement to say she's in critical condition.